Frequently Asked Questions

 How often are the Carnegie Classifications updated?

 The Carnegie Classifications will continue to be published on a three-year cycle.
-The 2021 Carnegie Classifications were released in February 2022, and we expect to release the 2025 Carnegie Classifications in early 2025.
+The 2021 Carnegie Classifications were released in February 2022, and we expect to release the 2025 Carnegie Classifications in spring 2025.